abhip02/PerformingCalculationsOnAGPU/README.md

 - Notes/analysis in "traceAnalysis.txt"

 **Ideas for Next Steps**
-- Quantization: right now the dot product only takes Integer inputs, so try to take FP32 data, quantize it and run the operation, then use the data again
+- Quantize a model, and run computations on the quantized weights.

 Apple's Metal tutorial that inspired this project: https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu.